 screen // It will create screen

-- Now, we will sync all the MySQL databases to the /home/mysql.
-Following command will create a mysql directory in /home and it will start the sync process.
+The following command will create a mysql directory in /home and start the sync process.

 rsync -avz /var/lib/mysql to /home

-- While syncing is in progress, you can work on other tasks as well.
-Once multiple screens are created, you can resume/switch between screens as follows.
+5. While syncing is in progress, you can also work on other tasks.
+Once multiple screens are created, you can resume/ switch between screens.

-screen -r // it will resume previous screen
+screen -r // it will resume the previous screen

 ctrl A and ctrl D // for return to main screen

-- To Change MySQL/MariaDB data directory, edit the file /etc/my.cnf with your favorite editor.
+6. To change MySQL/ MariaDB data directory, edit the /etc/my.cnf file with your preferred editor.